yoctoproject/poky/documentation/dev-manual/dev-manual-common-tasks.rst

       a newer version of the software which includes an upstream fix for the issue or when the issue has been fixed on the master branch in a way that introduces backwards incompatible changes.
-In this case follow the steps in :ref:`preparing-changes-for-submissions` and
-      :ref:`submitting-a-patch` but modify the subject header of your patch email to include the name of the stable branch which you are targetting.
+In this case follow the steps in :ref:`dev-manual/dev-manual-common-tasks:preparing changes for submission` and :ref:`dev-manual/dev-manual-common-tasks:using email to submit a patch` but modify the subject header of your patch email to include the name of the stable branch which you are targetting.
 This can be done using the ``--subject-prefix`` argument to ``git format-patch``, for example to submit a patch to the dunfell